-Since choosing the wrong ice melt means that snow and ice will still be able to form, this is one of the most important decisions you’ll be making.
+Since choosing an unsuitable ice melt means that snow and ice will still be able to form, this is one of the most important decisions you’ll be making.

-Certain chemicals in ice melt can get into the groundwater and cause environmental problems—such toxicity to animals and plant life.
-Fortunately, the best ice melt brands for commercial outdoor use have been extensively ranked and rated by the Environmental Protection Agency, who have included a full list of deicers and ice melts they consider environmentally safe
+Certain chemicals in ice melt can seep into the groundwater and cause environmental problems—such toxicity to animals and plant life.
+Fortunately, the best ice melt brands for commercial outdoor use have been investigated and ranked and rated by the Environmental Protection Agency, who have included a full list of deicers and ice melts they consider environmentally safe